jfinancial/cheatsheets/js_web/JS_Basics.md

     });
  </pre>

-- JS also has `for-in` function which is ideal for key value pairs
+- JS also has `for-in` function which is ideal for key value pairs and object literals:
 <pre>
     const brand = {id: 1, brand: 'Ford'};
     for(x in brand){